I’m sure you’ve read sub-par programming books and lack luster courses which left you thinking, “I could make something way better than this.”

 Programmers love our books and courses which is why we have an active audience of over 100,000 readers.
 This means when your product is ready, there are people who want to buy it.

 Unlike other publishers that simply assign you to an editor that corrects your grammar, we’ll teach you how to sell products online.

 We split the royalties on sales profit with our authors 50/50.

 At a high level, here's is how the process will work:

-- 🔁 We’ll iteratively *write the lessons in a code → draft → revision loop (roughly 2 weeks per chapter or module)
+- ✏️ Iteratively write and/or record the lessons* in a code → draft → revision loop**

-- 📯 As it gets closer to launch, we’ll collaborate to prepare marketing tools such as a email campaigns, a sales website, and blog posts
+- 📯 We’ll collaborate to prepare marketing tools such as a email campaigns, a sales website, and blog posts

 - 🚀 We launch!